zelcash/zelcash-copay-wallet/backupRecovery.md

     (Using RP)
     - Enter the RP at 'Import Wallet'
       If the error "This wallet is not registered at the wallet service" appears:
       - Go to 'Create Wallet', and enter the RP at 'Advanced Options'.
 Select a new name for the restored wallet.
-Total and required number of zelers should be set to 1.
+Total and required number of copayers should be set to 1.
       - Wallet should be recreated and access to funds should be restored.

     (Using WB)